One goal of Tink is to discourage bad practices. Of particular interest in this section are two points:

 One useful feature of these tokens is that they can be passed on.
 For example, suppose we have a function which serializes an arbitrary Tink key, such as:

-String serializeKey(Key key, Optional<SecretKeyAccess> secretKeyAccess);
+String serializeKey(Key key, @Nullable SecretKeyAccess secretKeyAccess);

 For keys which have secret key material, this function requires the

-secretKeyAccess optional object to have an actual
+secretKeyAccess object to be non-null and have an actual

-stored.
+token stored.
 For keys which do not have any secret

 secretKeyAccess will be ignored.